vboyev-MSFT/defender-docs/defender-endpoint/android-intune.md

 Administrators can configure Microsoft Defender for Endpoint in low-touch onboarding mode.
 In this scenario, administrators creates a deployment profile, and the user is required to provide a reduced set of permissions to complete onboarding.
 Android low-touch onboarding is disabled by default.
 Administrators can enable it through app configuration policies on Intune by following these steps:

-1. Push the Defender app to target user group by following the steps in the section, [Add Microsoft Defender for Endpoint on Android as a Managed Google Play app](#add-microsoft-defender-for-endpoint-on-android-as-a-managed-google-play-app) (in this article).
+1. Push the Microsoft Defender app to target user groups by following the steps in the section, [Add Microsoft Defender for Endpoint on Android as a Managed Google Play app](#add-microsoft-defender-for-endpoint-on-android-as-a-managed-google-play-app) (in this article).

 2. Push a VPN profile to the user's device by following the instructions in the section, [Auto Setup of Always-on VPN](#auto-setup-of-always-on-vpn) (in this article).